The Lion and the Mouse: Artistic interpretations

 The fable has been a favourite with artists and sculptors.
-The Flemish painter Frans Snyders was responsible for at least two versions.
-One of these used to hang in the Great Hall at Chequers, the country house of the Prime Minister, and was retouched by Winston Churchill so as to highlight the barely visible mouse.
-In 1973 the painting was restored and the overpainting removed; it now hangs in an ante room to the Great Parlour there.
+The Flemish painters Peter Paul Rubens and Frans Snyders were responsible for at least two paintings of the scene.
+One of these used to hang in the Great Hall at Chequers, the country house of the British prime minister, and was supposedly retouched by Winston Churchill so as to highlight the barely visible mouse, though the veracity of the story is in doubt.

 The fable was also the subject of a painting by the French artist Vincent Chevilliard (1841–1904) and exhibited at the Paris Salon of 1881.
 The Austrian artist Gustav Klimt incorporated a reference to the beginning of the story on the left hand side of his painting "The Fable" in 1883.
 There a lion sleeps beneath a shrub, on the leafless twigs of which mice are at play.

 Sculptors turned to the fable in the 20th century.
 One of them was the maker of church furniture, Robert (Mouseman) Thompson, who came by his name for incorporating a mouse into most of his carvings.
 He did this legitimately in the Church of Our Lady and St Michael in Workington, Cumbria, where the underside of one of the seats in the choir stalls, installed in 1926, depicts the fable of the lion and the mouse.

 A Marshall Fredericks statue of 1957 seeks to make the lion less threatening to children.
 The sculpture was commissioned for the Eastland Center in Harper Woods, Michigan.
 The lion is carved from limestone and has a large round head with stylized, uniformly coiled ringlets.
 Reclining on its back, it grins at the little mouse perched on its paw.
 This was cast from gilt bronze and gold plated, which led to its being stolen numerous times.
 One was returned 50 years after its theft and exhibited at the Detroit Historical Museum in 2007.
 A copy of the whole statue is on exhibition in the sculpture garden of the Marshall M. Fredericks Sculpture Museum.